Water supply and sanitation in Pakistan

 Drinking water supply and sanitation in Pakistan is characterized by some achievements and many challenges.
+In 2020, 68% Pakistanis, 72% Indians, 54% Bangladeshi had access to the basic sanitation facilities.
 Despite high population growth the country has increased the share of the population with access to an improved water source from 85% in 1990 to 92% in 2010, although this does not necessarily mean that the water from these sources is safe to drink.
 The share with access to improved sanitation increased from 27% to 38% during the same period, according to the Joint Monitoring Program for Water Supply and Sanitation.
 There has also been considerable innovation at the grass-root level, in particular concerning sanitation.
 The Orangi Pilot Project in Karachi and community-led total sanitation in rural areas are two examples of such innovation.

 However, the sector still faces major challenges.
 The quality of the services is poor, as evidenced by intermittent water supply in urban areas and limited wastewater treatment.
 Poor drinking water quality and sanitation lead to major outbreaks of waterborne diseases such as those that swept the cities of Faisalabad, Karachi, Lahore and Peshawar in 2006.
 Estimates indicate that each year, more than three million Pakistanis become infected with waterborne diseases.
 In addition, many service providers do not even cover the costs of operation and maintenance due to low tariffs and poor efficiency.
 Consequently, the service providers strongly depend on government subsidies and external funding.
 A National Sanitation Policy and a National Drinking Water Policy were passed in 2006 and 2009 respectively with the objective to improve water and sanitation coverage and quality.
 However, the level of annual investment (US$4/capita) still remains much below what would be necessary to achieve a significant increase in access and service quality.
+Pakistan is currently grappling with a critical water crisis, transitioning swiftly from a state of water "stressed" to water "scarce."
+The annual water availability per person has plummeted below 1,000 cubic meters, possibly surpassing this threshold already.
+To put it in perspective, this means that the yearly water allocation for each individual in Pakistan would not even fill half of an Olympic swimming pool.

 Access

+In 2020, according to the World Bank data 68% Pakistanis, 72% Indians, 54% Bangladeshi have access to the basic sanitation facilities.

 In 2015, 91% of the population had access to an "improved" water supply.
 This was 94% of the population in urban areas and 90% of the population in rural areas.
 In 2015, there were still around 16 million people lacking access to "improved" water.
 As for sanitation, in 2015, 64% of the population had access to "improved" sanitation.
 This was 83% of the population in urban areas and 51% of the population in rural areas.
 There were still around 69 million people lacking access to "improved" sanitation.